-Kate back to work with forest school trip
+Kate Middleton to return from maternity leave with visit to forest school

 Kate gave birth to her youngest child Prince Louis on April 23.

-Although the duchess has appeared at events such as the RAF centenary, Trooping the Colour and Wimbledon, and celebrated the Duke and Duchess of Sussex’s wedding, this is her first official solo engagement since Louis’ arrival.
+Although the Duchess has appeared at events such as the RAF centenary, Trooping the Colour and Wimbledon, and celebrated the Duke and Duchess of Sussex’s wedding, this is her first official solo engagement since Louis’ arrival.

 The forest school, which had more than 5,500 visits by schoolchildren from across Westminster and neighbouring boroughs last year, gives inner city children the chance to engage with the natural world.

-When the duchess visited a primary school in south-west London last November to see its gardening projects, she told pupils she had “fond memories” of being outdoors as a child, and was passing that passion on to her own children.
+When the Duchess visited a primary school in south-west London last November to see its gardening projects, she told pupils she had "fond memories" of being outdoors as a child, and was passing that passion on to her own children.

-The duchess, who supports a number of mental health charities and initiatives, is passionate about offering children early social and emotional support.
+The Duchess, who supports a number of mental health charities and initiatives, is passionate about offering children early social and emotional support.